 It has been several months since the Tree of Life stood tall in 14-year-old Julia Genesee’s backyard in Humansville.
 With the Tree of Good and Evil gone, all seems quiet and serene.
 Then one night in a thunder storm, lightning hits the Tree of Life, and it cracks through the trunk of the tree into its roots.
 Listening to the player piano in her living room once again play a magical song, Julia and her dog Meatloaf run into the backyard only to find that the song opens the window to Eden for a second time.
-As a descendant of Eve, Evelyn partially crawls through the window to deliver a message to Julia.
+Evelyn, a descendant of Eve, partially crawls through the window to deliver a message to Julia.
 Although Evelyn can’t crawl through the window entirely—because she is chained to the original Tree of Good and Evil in Eden for eternity—she warns Julia that Adam II has been captured by an evil ruler named Prince Ubel.
-He wants the power from the original Tree of Life in Eden, and he has sent lightning storms to all the places in other worlds where seeds were planted to grow secondary trees.
+He wants all the power from the original Tree of Life in Eden, and he has sent lightning storms to all the places in other worlds where seeds were planted to grow secondary trees.
 If she is brave enough, Evelyn asks Julia to visit Eden and help save Adam II and the original Tree of Life, which Prince Ubel has uprooted from the springs in Adam II’s palace and hid in an unknown location.
-If Prince Ubel controls the power of the Tree of Life, he will have ability to decide the life and death of every soul everywhere, and he will most likely destroy them to create his own species.
+If Prince Ubel controls all the power of the Tree of Life, he will have the ability to decide the life and death of every soul everywhere, and he will most likely destroy them and their children to create his own species—a species that would make any humans subordinate to them.
+Because humans have too much free will, Prince Ubel’s new race without free will would control any humans who are not killed.
 Evelyn tells Julia that she only has minutes to decide if she is up to the task.
 The window will soon close, and Julia will not have a second chance to slip through the window.
 Worried her family will wonder where she went, Julia scribbles a note in the dirt saying: “Be right back.”
 Before thinking about it too much, she jumps through the window and sits next to Evelyn, chained to the Tree of Good and Evil.

 Later that evening, Julia arrives at Prince Ubel’s camp outside of Adam II’s palace.
 He gives her a tent and says that his soldiers will move into Adam’s palace once his belongings are removed.
 The Prince says he wants to put Julia in charge of identifying all the Trees of Life throughout the cosmos.
 If she could organize them into an exact list, then Prince Ubel would be sure they were all destroyed with his lightning attacks.
-He shows her the key to the maps of the Trees of Life for the vault in his tent.
+He shows her the key for the vault in his tent, where the maps of the Trees of Life are held in safe-keeping.
 He tells her to arrive early in the morning to start her job.
 When Julia asks Prince Ubel where he is keeping Adam II, the evil prince threatens Julia with the sword that once protected the Tree of Life in Eden.
 When Prince Ubel isn’t looking, she grabs the key to the maps.
 She apologizes with tears and runs with Meatloaf into her tent to sleep for the evening.
 While in the tent, Julia whispers to Meatloaf that he must go out during the night and find Adam II and come back and give her a clue as to his whereabouts.
 After she sends Meatloaf out, she sneaks back over to Prince Ubel’s tent and spies through the curtains to see where he has kept the sword that protected the Tree of Life.
 As she peers through the curtain, Meatloaf returns with no clue as to where Adam II might be.
-He whimpers quietly and digs in the dirt.
+He whimpers and digs in the dirt.
 The sword from the Tree of Life is also nowhere to be found.

 Curious as to what else might be in the vault, Julia slips into Prince Ubel’s tent with the key while he is asleep and opens the vault door when his guards aren’t looking.
 Next to a set of maps is a second key, which Julia believes might be able to free Adam II.
 As she lifts the key and the maps from the vault to take them with her, she finds the missing sword.
 She looks at Prince Ubel who is fast asleep and then glances at his guards.
 With Meatloaf outside the tent, she decides that she has no choice but to kill Prince Ubel now and put herself in charge until Adam II can be found.
 She takes the sword and decapitates Prince Ubel.
 Then, she stabs the prince’s guards in the back with the sword before they notice what she is doing.
 Meatloaf runs into the tent and barks.
 As other soldiers approach the tent, Julia holds the head of Prince Ubel on a dinner plate.
 She points the sword at the guards and declares that she is now the ruler of Eden, and they will bow to her or be destroyed with the rest of the prince’s soldiers.
 In terror, the guards flee as a beam of light streams from the sword and strikes them dead.

 Before any more guards arrive, Julia grabs Prince Ubel’s head on the plate with the maps and the second key and flees with Meatloaf back to Evelyn.
 She figures the only way that Evelyn will trust her is if she shows Evelyn the head of the dead prince.
 When Julia arrives to Evelyn, she gasps in horror and asks if Adam II has been found.
 Still unable to find Adam II, Julia unrolls the maps from the vault.
 Fascinated with how many seeds have been planted from the Tree of Life in other worlds, Evelyn asks her if she and Meatloaf checked in the caverns below the palace for Adam II and the uprooted Tree of Life.
 She said there is a channel of rivers that runs beneath the palace into caverns.
-Maybe there is still time to find Adam II before he is gone forever.
+Maybe there is still time to find Adam II before he is killed in captivity by whatever inevitable trap Prince Ubel set.
 So, Julia and Meatloaf set off on a small boat with a lantern that descends into the caverns.
-As they descend into the caverns, the water grows higher and higher and the boat nears the top of the ceiling.
+As they hold up their lantern and descend into the caverns, the water grows higher and higher and the boat nears the top of the ceiling.
 After hours of floating along a dark corridor, they come across Adam II behind bars in a corner of the cave.
 The Tree of Life had been tossed next to him with the roots toward the ceiling.
 Julia uses the second key that she found in Prince Ubel’s vault, and it opens the cell door.